c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 # Why DSC configuration ?
 When our golden system configuration(s) break or change, most of the time we find ourself asking "**What did change?**" we spend countless hours trying to figure out what have changed, this is where PowerShell Desired State Configurations become handy, DSC can `ENSURE` that our system has the correct configurations no matter what by preventing configurations drift.

+The main advantages of DSC are:

+- Simplyfying system admnistrators task  (*A system admin, can for example configured one or more devices automatically*)
+- Identical configurations everywhere (*Very handy for standardisation*)

 # DSC Structure
 A configuration is nothing more than a special kind of powershell function, the following example shows the anatomy of a basic DSC configuration.